"International Journal of Physical Education, Sports and Health"

 How to cite this article:

 Seema, Deepika Dawar, Mahipal.
 Dietary pattern of food consumption and preference for junk food by college students in Panipat district.
-International Journal of Physical Education, Sports and Health.
-2015; 1(4): 67-69.
+Int J Phys Educ Sports Health 2015;1(4):67-69.